kevinjalbert/kevinjalbert.com/src/content/blog/GraphQL Persisted Queries with HTTP Caching [Part 4]/GraphQL Persisted Queries with HTTP Caching [Part 4].md

 ## Alternative Caching with Gateways

-I didn't mention [Apollo Engine](https://www.apollographql.com/engine), but this is a recent development in the GraphQL caching space.
+I didn't mention [Apollo Engine](https://www.apollographql.com/blog/introducing-apollo-engine-insights-error-reporting-and-caching-for-graphql-6a55147f63fc), but this is a recent development in the GraphQL caching space.
 It provides a layer which sits in front of your GraphQL server and handles caching, query execution tracing, and error tracking.
 It is a paid solution if you need to handle more than 1 million requests per month.

 Part of the secret sauce for caching with Apollo Engine is that it introduced the [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control) GraphQL extension.
 This allows the GraphQL API to return cache hints on a per field-level.
 Effectively, this allows the caching to be smarter than simply a blanket solution.

-For additional reading on these technologies and techniques, I recommend the following article on [Caching GraphQL Results in your CDN](https://dev-blog.apollodata.com/caching-graphql-results-in-your-cdn-54299832b8e2
-) as it uses Automatic Persisted Queries, Apollo Cache Control, and Apollo Engine.
+For additional reading on these technologies and techniques, I recommend the following article on [Caching GraphQL Results in your CDN](https://www.apollographql.com/blog/caching-graphql-results-in-your-cdn) as it uses Automatic Persisted Queries, Apollo Cache Control, and Apollo Engine.

-Another paid solution (if you exceed 5,000 requests per months) is [FastQL](https://fastql.io/).
+Another paid solution (if you exceed 5,000 requests per months) is FastQL (now defunct).
 This is a new gateway solution which acts as its own CDN, handling caching and expiration of fields.
 You are able to manually invalidate field-level caches through an API, or automatically invalidate by sending mutations through their CDN (which expires fields related to the mutation object type).

 # Reflection